31 July 2020

 Ableism, is a characteristic discrimination and a problem in society.
 The 'and' is really important I think, because disability is already used to mean so much.
 While aspects of a layered definition may appear confusing at first, once considered, the addition of a defined 'ism' to something viewed solely as a personal predicament helps make other deeply rooted issues more visible.
 Furthermore, when language is used to express the interests of a large group, a global population, it has power.
 It adds to - rather than dismisses - what is often seen as an individual’s problem.

-For many disabled, used as a verb, aligns meaning to disability theory, which is often referred to in Disability Studies as the Medical Model and Social Model of disability.
+For many disabled people, used as a verb, aligns meaning to disability theory, which is often referred to in Disability Studies as the Medical Model and Social Model of disability.
 The theory is important, here, because it points to issues of culture, a societal storytelling that frames disability as a personal deficit requiring medical intervention.
 More widely viewed as a rare in occurrence, disabled people are viewed a few individuals requiring care and/or cure.
 However, anti-ableist theorists work with the idea that the environment, both physical and cultural, plays a large part in causing disadvantage that is imposed on the disabled population.
 As a self-referencing term, I have used Disabled, because it refers to the knowledge and the activism I gained from Disability Studies and Disability Equality.
 Using it to refer to culture also means others are free to identify – or not - as it indicates a group not a network or community.
 Within the Disabled people's movement, as within other civil rights groups [say the Feminist movement] there are radicals, moderates and non-subscribers!

 As part of my Ph.D research, I read over 3000 journal abstracts on ‘disability’.
 I used a defined sensitivity - personal experience, research knowledge and professional wisdom - to analyse these texts.
 Among a growing amount of documents with disability in the title, few spoke about the interests of the Disabled population, largely if some referred to disability as a topic most did not reference existing leaders in the field or past activist groups.
 Examining those that had not done their homework, enabled me to identify key themes that misrepresent the Disabled people's movement’s interests in their storytelling.
 I found that I began to feel whether the articles reflected a shared direction, a group voice, and whether writers described the ideas of the Disabled people's movement.
 It was not so much the words writers used, but the meaning they conveyed that I was interested in.
 Even where I felt writers struggled with their wording, I could see how they sought to put a recognisable representation of political interest into words.